Leadership Soapbox – The Leadership Style Continuum

 Thursday September 24, 2020

-Where does your leadership fall on the continuum from highly consultative to highly directive?
+Where does your leadership style fall on the continuum from highly consultative to highly directive?

 Hi, my name’s Neil Poynter, and welcome to this episode of “The Leadership Soapbox.”